amitkaps/proposals/chatbot.md

 3. Introduction to RNN
 4. Obtaining data from twitter
 5. Training RNN to generate text
+6. Deploying the model on cloud
-6. Generating text using Generative Adversarial Networks (time permitting)
+7. Generating text using Generative Adversarial Networks (time permitting)
-7. Thoughts on how to scale the training process
+8. Thoughts/discussions on how to scale the training process

 We will be using Python data stack.
 The installation instructions will be available in the repo: https://github.com/rouseguy/DeepLearningNLP_Py